andreahauberg/food_repo/README.md

 # Food Repo v2

+Front-end application on food recipes that consumes 2 APIs.

 ## Functionalities

-- search for random recipe's
+- Search for random recipes
 - See a recipe's details
-- Sign in
+- Sign up
 - Log in
 - See favourite recipes
+- Mark a recipe as favourite
-- Mark/unmark a recipe ad favorite
+- Unmark a recipe as favourite
 - Log out

 ## Tools

-Javascript / CSS / HTML5
+JavaScript / CSS3 / HTML5